Here are the basics you need to know to perform your civic duty when the day comes:

 How can I register to vote?

 You can register to vote online if you have a New York State ID in just 5 minutes here.
-The deadline is this Friday, October 14th.
+The deadline is Saturday, October 28th.

 Unsure if you’re registered?
 You can check your status here.